 This is the easiest broiled chicken breast recipe you’ll ever make.
 Ever have those pre-cooked, seasoned mini rotisserie chickens from the grocery store?
 The skin is seasoned and crispy and the chicken is juicy and delicious.
-This broiled chicken recipe is exactly that (only fresh out of the oven).
+This broiled chicken is exactly that (only fresh out of the oven).

 I’ve always struggled with chicken recipes because I find chicken to be boring in general.
 The crispy seasoned skin just absolutely makes this recipe—and it’s incredibly easy and full of flavor.

 I read about this basic method in Cooks Illustrated.
 Yes, the ‘other’ Illustrated magazine every man should subscribe to along with Sports Illustrated.
 In short, you broil a 4-pound whole chicken for about 55 minutes in the oven.
 The skin keeps in the juices giving you the perfectly prepared chicken.